AmariahAK/Praxia_Backend/README.md

    cd Praxia_Backend
    ```

-2. Create a `.env` file based on the `.env.prod` example in the project root.
+2. Create a `.env` file based on the `.env.example` in the project root.

 3. Build and start the containers:
    ```bash